linkerd/website/linkerd.io/content/2/features/ha.md

 ## Exclude the kube-system namespace

-Per recommendation in the Kubernetes [documentation](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#avoiding-operating-on-the-kube-system-namespace), the proxy injector should be disabled for the `kube-system` namespace.
+Per recommendation from the Kubernetes [documentation](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#avoiding-operating-on-the-kube-system-namespace), the proxy injector should be disabled for the `kube-system` namespace.